-Services and products are fundamentally different in a couple of ways.
-As a result, service marketing requires a different approach than product marketing.
+Services and products are not the same in a number of ways.
+As a result, service marketing is different from product marketing.

-Understanding this will help you improve the marketing strategy of your service offerings.
+Understanding service marketing vs product marketing will help you develop better marketing strategies for your service offerings.

 Services Are Intangible